theAlm/autoScaling4K/README.md

 Monitor4KScaling

-bugfix of the HiDPI resolution issues in linux works for linux manjaro, plasma 5 workspace and Xorg window manager
+This is a workaround bugfix of the HiDPI resolution issues in linux which occured to me in 2016.

+works for linux manjaro, plasma 5 workspace and Xorg window manager